 - Daniel Hall and Paul Askin v Australian Finance Direct Limited

 (No 2023 of 2004), a Part 4A proceeding in the Supreme Court of Victoria brought on behalf of 1,300 participants in Henry Kaye’s National Investment Institute property advice courses, which was settled for $3 million worth of debt relief and $500,000 in compensation in 2008;

 - Harrison v Kerrili Pty Ltd (No. 9864 of 2005), a Part 4A proceeding in the Supreme Court of Victoria brought on behalf of retirees who alleged negligence against the law firm who provided them with advice prior to them entering into the Money for Living Scheme which was settled for a sum of approximately $6 million in 2007.

 Alternative Dispute Resolution Projects

-  Solving disputes without resorting to litigation is always the preferred course for my clients and I seek to explore Alternative Dispute Resolution (ADR) wherever possible.
-I have led a number of ADR projects where we have represented hundreds of clients including the following:
+Solving disputes without resorting to litigation is always the preferred course for Ben’s clients and he seeks to explore Alternative Dispute Resolution (ADR) wherever possible.
+Ben has led a number of ADR projects where his team has represented hundreds of clients including the following:

 Professional Qualifications and Admissions